cssnano/cssnano/packages/postcss-discard-unused/README.md

 }
 ```

-However, you can mitigate this by including [postcss-font-family][fontfam]
+However, you can mitigate this by including [postcss-minify-font-values][mfv]
 *before* this plugin, which will take care of normalising quotes, and
 deduplicating.
 For more examples, see the [tests](test.js).